scottx611x/CSCI-S-40/Lecture/Lectures.md

   - One domain name can have many record types:
     - A, AAAA, MX, NS, etc.
   - CNAME is like a symlink
-  - Multiple A records can be used for loadsharing
+  - Multiple A records can be used for load sharing
   - TLDs:
     - gTLDS & ccTLD
       - .com & .us
-      - New tlds today: .ninja etc.
+      - New TLDs today: .ninja etc.
-  - Nameservers are queried from root to bottom
+  - Name servers are queried from root to bottom
-    - Caching Nameserver is queried initially  with a recursive DNS query from local machine (this is the NS configured for your local machine to use)
+    - Caching Name server is queried initially  with a recursive DNS query from local machine (this is the NS configured for your local machine to use)
     - Caching NS then makes non-recursive queries to resolve
       - asks root: do you know about www.harvard.edu? root says: "no but I know another NS you can query about .edu domains"
       - asks .edu NS and rinse & repeat
-    - Caching nameservers know nothing initially but are willing to lookup anything
+    - Caching name servers know nothing initially but are willing to lookup anything
-    - Authoritative Nameservers know about their specific friens
+    - Authoritative Name servers know about their specific friends
     - Reverse DNS:
       - <img width="552" alt="screen shot 2018-08-04 at 2 20 08 pm" src="https://user-images.githubusercontent.com/5629547/43679327-83550efa-97f1-11e8-9572-5a1e9b74c94f.png">

 - TELNET
   - Older machine administration protocol
-  - Connect to a port and give human readable commands to interrogte a machine
+  - Connect to a port and give human readable commands to interrogate a machine

 - SMTP:
-  - Think of it as a sute of mail based protocols
+  - Think of it as a suite of mail based protocols
   - MTAs are responsible for sending mail to its intended destination (very possible to send along to another MTA)
   - SMTP port 25 between MTAs
   - Appreciate that the connection to the MTA can vary: HTTPS, SMTP etc.
-  - Email is not reliable (ould be caught by spam filter, no proof of delivery, improper recipient) even though all of the protocols it uses are (TCP, IP, SMTP, HTTPS)
+  - Email is not reliable (could be caught by spam filter, no proof of delivery, improper recipient) even though all of the protocols it uses are (TCP, IP, SMTP, HTTPS)
   - Parts of Email:
     - Envelope: Used by MTAs
     - Headers: Used by User agents (To: FROM: etc.)
-    - Body: (Acutal message)
+    - Body: (Actual message)
-  - MIME: Defines a content encoding and filetype
+  - MIME: Defines a content encoding and file type
     - text/plain, text/html, image/jpeg

 - Structured way to think about security
-  - Privacy and confidentiallity
+  - Privacy and confidentiality
   - Authentication
   - Authorization
   - Integrity